raghadalquran/401-reading-notes/read04.md

+# SUMMARY #

 ### Why would a developer choose to make data models?
+Models promote consensus among developers, customers and other stakeholders.
+A data model also promotes agreement on vocabulary and jargon.
+The model highlights the chosen terms so that they can be driven forward into software artifacts.
+The resulting software becomes easier to maintain and extend.

 ### What purpose do CRUD operations serve?
 When we are building APIs, we want our models to provide four basic types of functionality.
 The model must be able to Create, Read, Update, and Delete resources.
 Computer scientists often refer to these functions by the acronym CRUD.
 A model should have the ability to perform at most of these four functions in order to be complete.
 If an action cannot be described by one of these four operations, then it should potentially be a model of its own.